IoT Sensor-Based Networks

 • To detect motion in an area and take action such as activating an automatic door, turning on security cameras in the area, or turning off a faucet when no one is there.

 IoT solutions can not only gather information, but with the right equipment, they can also automatically adjust for conditions using programmed algorithms or even artificial intelligence.
-The automation provided by IoT solutions can result in cost savings as well as improved performance and scalability.
+The automation provided by end-to-end IoT solutions can result in cost savings as well as improved performance and scalability.

 There are a number of different types of networks that can be used for IoT communications, and each has its benefits depending on the setting: